 Millfield was founded by RJO (Jack) Meyer in 1935, following his return from India with seven Indian boys, six of whom were princes.
+He came to be known as 'Boss' Meyer.
 The school was originally based in Millfield House, which is today a boarding house, but then was rented from the Clark family who owned most of Street.
 The school grew steadily and in 1939 became one of the first independent schools to be co-educational.
 In 1942, Martin Attlee, son of the then Deputy Prime Minister, Clem, joined the school in the hope of overcoming ‘word-blindness’.
-The Millfield method was so successful that Martin Attlee went on to university, with the school gaining fame as the first in the country to deal successfully with dyslexic pupils.
+The Millfield method was so successful that Martin Attlee went on to university, with the school gaining fame as the first in the country to deal successfully with dyslexic students.

 Successful Prep School Old Millfieldians include politician Ruth Kelly; cricketer and Chairman of Selectors David Graveney; Professor of History at Oxford University Christopher Wickham; financier Roland Rudd (now Chairman of Governors); Oscar-winning film producer Jeremy Thomas and ex-rugby international Matt Perry.
-The best-known Prep School OMs of the current era are; World Championships-winning swimmer James Guy, former England Rugby Captain Chris Robshaw and GB and England Hockey Internationals, Richard and Simon Mantell, all of whom went on to Millfield.
+The best-known Prep School OMs of the current era are; World Championships-winning swimmer James Guy, Formula One driver Lando Norris, former England Rugby Captain Chris Robshaw and GB and England Hockey Internationals, Richard and Simon Mantell, all of whom went on to Millfield.

-Today Millfield, along with the Prep School, has some 1700 pupils and over 600 employees, but the school’s philosophy remains the same.
-Millfield still aims to help every individual child to achieve their full potential.
+Today Millfield, along with Millfield Prep, has some 1700 students and 1000+ employees, but the school’s philosophy remains the same.
+Millfield still aims to help every individual child to achieve their full potential and discover their brilliance.